yihui/yihui.org/content/en/2018-06-22-cache-invalidation.md

 slug: cache-invalidation
 ---

-Many people must have heard this quote (by Phil Karlton) many times: _There are only two hard things in Computer Science: cache invalidation and naming thing._ Two days ago, Nick Tierney mentioned it again in his post "[Naming Things](http://www.njtierney.com/post/2018/06/20/naming-things/)".
+Many people must have heard this quote (by Phil Karlton) many times: _There are only two hard things in Computer Science: cache invalidation and naming things._ Two days ago, Nick Tierney mentioned it again in his post "[Naming Things](http://www.njtierney.com/post/2018/06/20/naming-things/)".
 Since he said he was not sure what cache invalidation meant, and I have a tiny bit experience here, I want to write this short post to explain why cache invalidation is hard from my experience.

 ## Why caching?